carlpoole/betterminecraft/README.md

 # betterminecraft
-A plugin for Minecraft for Spigot 1.12.2 to improve the experience (aka a bit cheaty)
+A plugin for Minecraft for Spigot 1.12.2 to improve the experience for building

 ## Features